RosettaCommons/documentation/internal_documentation/Assembly-of-models.md

 ###EnumerateAssemblyMover

 The EnumerateAssemblyMover is a mover within the SEWING framework.
-This mover will exhaustively assemble all possible models into assembly
+This mover will exhaustively assemble all possible models into assembly.

-An example of motif.flags (MonteCarloAssemblyMover requires this as well) is below:
+An example of flags MonteCarloAssemblyMover is below:

 ```xml
 -resource_definition_files resources.xml